Irbidan/jdownloader/README.md

 # jdownloader-mirror
 A read-only mirror of the jDownloader SVN

+Synced every 15 Minutes

-I won't accept any issues or pull-requests.
+I won't accept any pull-requests.